wildparky/FESRetopo/README.md

 # Installation:

-1. Unzip FESRetopo_FEModules.zip to any folder and add path to it to FabricEngine extensions path
+1. Add path to FESRetopo modules folder to FabricEngine extensions path

 2. Copy Application folder to any workgroup